Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

 We revisit the claim using LLMs released after the benchmark's publication.
 As shown in Table~\ref{tab:eg-crass}, each problem instance has a premise, counterfactual question and a list of answer options.
 We construct a prompt for the LLM by concatenating the premise and the counterfactual question, and then presenting the answer options as A, B, C, D (for an example prompt, see Suppl.~\ref{app:judgment-crass}).
 For gpt-3.5-turbo and gpt-4, we additionally provided a system message, ``You are a helpful assistant for counterfactual reasoning.''

 Table~\ref{tab:results-crass} shows the accuracy of different LMs.
 Remarkably, GPT 3.5 version models show substantial improvement in accuracy over GPT 3. gpt-3.5-turbo obtains an accuracy of 87.95. gpt-4 improves it further to 92.44\%, which is 20 percentage points higher than the previous best accuracy.
 Comparing to the human accuracy on this task, gpt-4 is within six percentage points of average human accuracy.
-The results indicate that large language models of GPT-3.5 and 4 series represent a substantial jump in the counterfactual reasoning ability.
+The results indicate that large language models of GPT-3.5 and 4 series represent a substantial jump in LLM ability to generate counterfactual arguments.

-\paragraph{Understanding LLM output.} We now try to analyze some outputs from gpt-4 to understand its reasoning capabilities.
+\paragraph{Understanding LLM output.} We now try to analyze some outputs from gpt-4 to understand its counterfactual argument-making capabilities.
 For full LLM outputs of the prompt discussed here, see Suppl.~\ref{app:judgment-crass}.As the high accuracy indicates, gpt-4 is able to simulate different scenarios based on the text prompt and answer what-if scenarios.
 In many cases, when gpt-4's answer does not match the benchmark, it reveals ambiguity in the text used to describe the scenario.
 In one of the cases, the LLM is asked what will happen if a man catches a water balloon, given that he has caught a ball.
 The benchmark answer is that he will get wet whereas the LLM output correctly argues that he may get wet or not, depending on whether the balloon bursts as he catches it.
 Similarly, another question asks what will happen if a man gets very nervous.
 The benchmark answer indicates that he will pass out, but the LLM output correctly mentions that, \textit{``Passing out due to extreme nervousness is possible, but not guaranteed.} and concludes that the man would not pass out.
 We suspect that given enough clarifying context, the LLM should be able to correctly answer such questions.

 That said, there are a few instances where the LLM does not capture context that people may easily determine through common sense.
 For instance, one of the questions asks what would happen if a man walks on a bed instead of walking on the street. ``Walking on a bed'' conveys that the man is likely indoors, but the LLM incorrectly imagines a scenario where the man is still walking to the same destination, but now he is walking over a bed, which makes it incorrectly conclude that the man ``will get late'' (see Suppl.~\ref{app:judgment-crass}).
 These results indicate the importance of minimizing ambiguity when interacting with an LLM--wherever possible, adding small additional details (e.g., ``walking on his bed at home'') can increase the chances of a correct answer.